Diarrhea refers to an increase in the weight, volume, and frequency of bowel movements, which are typically loose and watery.

 - a diet containing a lot of greasy, rich, spicy, and fatty foods

 Viruses can also cause diarrhea.
 Rarer viruses, such as cytomegalovirus or CMV, are most often seen in people with compromised immune systems.

 Impact of the virus on the gut

 The intestine plays a significant role in the healthy functioning of the human immune system.
-According to researchers, it is one of the organs of the immune system that is most susceptible to damage by the virus.

 The intestine is home to more than half of the body’s antibody-producing cells.
 HIV attacks these cells, and this reduces the intestine’s ability to function.